'Urgent concerns’ for older people as first icy blast of winter hits

 “Last month we published figures from the Scottish Ambulance Service which showed that almost 900 people over 50 were taken to hospital for hypothermia treatment last December.
 I really hope we don’t see anything like that again.

 “It’s absolutely shocking that so many older people suffered in this way and it highlights the extreme risks of older people face staying warm at home.
-Hypothermia is entirely preventable, and yet bitterly cold temperatures paired with soaring energy prices and the loss of the universal Winter Fuel Payment are, to put it bluntly, life-threating.
+Hypothermia is entirely preventable, and yet bitterly cold temperatures paired with soaring energy prices and the loss of the universal Winter Fuel Payment are, to put it bluntly, life-threatening.

 “We would urge anyone worried about paying their energy bills to call our free helpline on 0800 12 44 222 to make sure they are receiving all the financial benefits and support they possible can.”